The call for submissions for the fourth issue of ArcheoLogica Data is now open

 Each paper must be linked to one or more datasets, containing the raw information generated during the study (gray literature, photos, drawings, 3D models, shapefiles etc.).
 Each paper will be published in electronic format with CC-BY 4.0 license and related DOI, and a print format, while the datasets will be stored in the MAPPA Open Data repository (MOD).
 For more information, see the editorial norms and guide for authors.

-– Send the paper in compatible word format, according to the editorial norms
+– Send the paper in compatible word format and pictures, according to the editorial norms

 – Fill in and attach the Annex A (dataset description form)